OpenDGPS/HFFD/README.md

 export CUDA_HOME="<path_to_cuda>"
 export DATA_MOEL="<path_to_xml>"
 ```
-To automate this I'm using a simple 'source .hffd.env' containing the local settings for CUDA, XSLT and datasets.
+To automate this I'm using a simple `source .hffd.env` containing the local settings for CUDA, XSLT and datasets.
 ## How it works
 HFFD is written in C/CUDA.
 A hostfile is copied to the GPU memory and the CUDA kernel is configured to decode the types following the variable definition from the Cobol Copybook.